collectiv-ai/screenshot-chat0.png/README.md

 # 🤝 Join the Mission

-CollectivAI is open to all people:
+CollectiVAI is open to all people:

 - thinkers
 - creators